 One of the most frequent questions I get is, “How can I help my friend who lost his or her son (or daughter) to suicide?”
 And so I’ll answer that here with some explanation of how those parents feel.
 I can’t possibly touch on everything.
 I have a 280-page book that does that.

-I remember a friend who lost his Dad to suicide in the 1970s.
+I remember a story from a friend who lost his Dad to suicide in the 1970s.
 No one came by.
 No one called.
 And then two days after, a neighbor dropped by but didn’t come in.
-And he brought with him a bucket of chicken and handed it to him and then said he was sorry and left.
-My friend said all he saw was a bucket of chicken, and fear.
+And he brought with him a bucket of chicken and handed it to him from the front porch and then said he was sorry and left.
+My friend said all he saw was a bucket of chicken and fear.
 He said it was the only communication, the only mention, the only gift of food they got.
 People just didn’t know what to do with the cause of death–suicide.

 It’s petrifying to step into someone else’s tragedy